Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \subsubsection{``ARIA:'' \mrrtt algorithm}

 The traditional MCMC algorithm, the Metropolis--Rosenbluth--Rosenbluth--Teller--Teller (\mrrtt{}) method\footnote{Historically this method was known as the ``Metropolis'' (or ``Metropolis--Hastings'') method, referring to the first author of the seminal papers~\cite{Metropolis:1953am, Hastings:1970aa}.
 We follow more recent convention and hereafter refer to it by all of the authors' names.
 See also Ref.~\cite{Gubernatis:2005zz}.} is straightforward.
 We call our implementation ARIA, in honor of Arianna Rosenbluth, who first implemented the method in machine code~\cite{Rosenbluth:2003}.
 Proceeding from an initial seed in the parameter space, subsequent samples are selected by proposing a jump to a new set of coordinates, and accepting or rejecting that proposal according to an acceptance rule \cite{ParticleDataGroup:2022pth}.
 This process is repeated until a sufficient number of samples have been collected.
 There is no explicit stopping criterion.
 The method also does not specify the distribution to be used in the proposal algorithm.
-In our implementation, we use the most common choice, which is of a multivariate Gaussian.
-We determine the characteristic length scale of the Gaussian empirically in order to optimize sampling efficiency (see App.~\ref{app:step sizes}).
-We also ``thin'' the resulting chains to reduce autocorrelations among the samples (see App.~\ref{app:warmup and thinning}).
-Our ARIA results below have $5 \times 10^5$ effective samples.
+In our implementation, we use a common choice, which is of a multivariate Gaussian.
+We determine the characteristic length scales and correlations of the Gaussian empirically in order to optimize sampling efficiency (see App.~\ref{app:step sizes}).
+Our ARIA results below have $10^5$ effective samples (see App.~\ref{app:warmup and thinning}).